 Its more about us and how we think about ourselves.
 It's about asking ourselves to revisit our relationship to the land, perhaps thinking of it as more like a habitat, a place we live in and amongst and that which we rely on for our food, water and other needs, just like the other living things that live there too.
 A place we depend on and therefore mutually benefits from our appreciation and care.
 That habitat may be a vast and 'wild' forest.
 Or it may be a city.
 The point is that we can connect to those places by continually exploring, playing, nurturing, maybe even restoring, and inevitably learning alongside the 'nature' that is our doorstep.

 P.S.
-I highly recommend looking into Forest School Canada (housed within the organization, the Child & Nature Alliance of Canada), particularly for their work acknowledging and recognizing Indigenous communities who have taught and learned with the land for thousands of years.
 As the Forest School movement grows at an internationally scale, the borrowing of pedagogies from other places must be done sensitively and carefully so as not to erase the knowledge and histories associated with the places in which programs take place and/or appropriate the customs, traditions, and beliefs from which they come from.
 If you are seeking professional development opportunities around Forest & Nature School, I recommend finding training programs that are local to your area, or at least country, if possible.
 If this is not possible and you pursue training further afield, I encourage you to reflect on how you can apply what you learn in a thoughtful way that is responsive to your local community and place.

 For more perspectives on Forest School and "Place" you could check out the following articles.
 (Often summaries can be found at the Children & Nature Network Research Library):